Phase-Stable Optical Fiber Links for Quantum Network Protocols: The classical channel

 \subsection{Limitations of Phase Stability in Optical Fiber}

-Due to the finite speed of light in optical fiber, the level of phase noise suppression possible with active feedback is fundamentally limited.
-A longer fiber leads to a lower feedback bandwidth because the light must travel from the start of the fiber to the end, then back again before a feedback signal is available.
-Therefore, not only is the speed at which phase fluctuations can be suppressed limited, but the magnitude of the noise suppression is limited across \textit{all} frequencies.
-That is, any added fiber length increases the amount of environmental noise coupling to the optical phase and also decreases the ability to suppress the noise.
-To reduce the phase noise beyond the causal limit, one must break a long fiber into multiple sections, each with its own active feedback stabilization.
+Because of the finite speed of light in optical fiber, the achievable phase-noise suppression in an actively stabilized link is fundamentally limited by the fiber’s round-trip propagation time.
+As the fiber length increases, the feedback bandwidth decreases, since the system must wait for light to travel to the remote end and back before applying a correction.
+This delay limits both how rapidly phase fluctuations can be suppressed and the overall level of suppression attainable at all Fourier frequencies.
+Longer fibers also accumulate proportionally more environmental noise, further reducing stabilization performance.
+To overcome this causal limit, a long link must be segmented into multiple shorter sections, each equipped with its own active stabilization loop.

-This limitation is characterized by the following expression \cite{Williams2008}, which yields the theoretical best locked phase noise, $S_\text{locked} (f)$ given the phase noise of the unlocked fiber, $S_\text{unlocked} (f)$,
+This limitation is characterized by the following expression \cite{Williams2008}, which yields the theoretical best locked phase noise, $S_\text{locked} (f)$ given the phase noise of the unlocked fiber, $S_{\text{unlocked}} (f)$,

 In the expression, $n$ is the fiber refractive index, $L$ is the length of the fiber, $c$ is the speed of light in vacuum and $f$ is the Fourier frequency of the power spectral density.
 The equation assumes uniformly distributed noise along the fiber, which is a good estimate in many cases.